-The chemotherapy and immunotherapy drugs used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
+The radiation therapy and study agents used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
 The study doctor will test your blood and let you know if changes occur that may affect your health.